revodavid/global-ai-bootcamp-2025/docs/02-organize.md

 ### Does the event need to be in-person?

 No, it can be virtual, hybrid or in-person.
 But let's be honest!
 In person events are the best!
-Isn'it?
+Aren't they?

 ## Register